-This is the first summer where kids all across the country will be receiving the new GCSE number grades instead of the traditional letter scores – but what do these new grades actually mean?
+This summer kids all across the country will be receiving the new GCSE number grades instead of the traditional letter scores – but what do these new grades actually mean?
 Here’s how to decode the modernised system.

 First it was O-Levels, then we got used to the A*-U letter scores, and now a whole new grading method is being rolled out across the U.K!
-Later this month, teens will be opening those ominous brown envelopes and seeing a whole new score on the paper.
+Today, teens will be opening those ominous brown envelopes and seeing a whole new score on the paper.
 It’s the end of A*’s as we know it!

 What do the new grades mean?

 The new system is numerical, starting at a 1 and going up to a 9.
 The higher the number, the better the grade.

 Although the numerical grades don’t have a direct equivalent in the old alphabetical system, a 9 is similar to an A* and a 1 is around the level of a U.

 A 7 is similar to an A grade and 6 is at the same level as an old B.

 Scoring a 4 or a 5 is like getting a C, however a 5 is a “strong pass” and a 4 is a “standard pass”.